rafaelgutierres049/Online_Shoppers_Intention/README.md

 ---

-## Licença
+## License

-Este projeto está licenciado sob a MIT License.
+This project is licensed under the MIT License.

 ---

 ## Autor

-Desenvolvido por Rafael Ponte Gutierres.
+Developed by Rafael Ponte Gutierres.